Pyrrus/Javascript-Jquery/README.md

 ## Description

-This page uses survey giving the by the user infortmaion and give back to the user in suggestions for paths in Epicodus like C# or Java.
+This page uses survey questions giving the by the user infortmaion and give back to the user in suggestions for paths in Epicodus like C# or Java.

 ## Setup/Installation Requirements